vhgimenes/database_manager/README.md

 # Database-Manager
-Collections of functions built in Python language supporting databse connections, inserts, upserts and other related queries to Azure databases.
+Collections of functions built in Python language supporting databse connections, inserts, upserts and other related queries in Azure databases.